Why you can trust EcoWatch

 Solar Panel Installation Company

-The solar installer you choose to handle your switch to solar energy can play a part in your total costs.
-There are about 3 solar panel companies operating throughout Kansas City, and each can charge different amounts for labor and equipment.
-The size of the company can sometimes play the most significant role in the installation costs.
-Larger national companies, like SunPro and Sunrun, often have lower prices due to access to greater resources and bulk pricing.
-Smaller local companies might be more costly, but they can sometimes have better customer service and more customization options, and the occasional sale or promotion can bring their pricing down to compete with bigger names.
+Lastly, the company you get to install your solar panel system can impact your pricing.
+Kansas City's solar companies all have different labor costs and add varying upcharges to equipment.
+The company's size sometimes plays the most significant role in the cost.
+Larger national companies, like SunPro and Sunrun, often have lower pricing because of access to more resources and bulk pricing.
+Smaller local companies might be more costly, but they generally have better customer service and more customization options, and the occasional sale or promotion can bring their pricing lower to compete with bigger companies.

 Solar Panel Cost Data by System Size